rishabhrajkapoor/Arthropod-HGT-chimeras-2025/.ipynb_checkpoints/README-checkpoint.md

 ### process_blast_round2.ipynb
 This notebook processes round 2 diamond blast hits vs NR to confirm "Meta" or "HGT" annotations of each interval.
 Subsequently, chimeras in which non-arthropod hits to adjacent series of "HGT" and "Meta" intervals are found are filtered out.
 The remaining HGT-chimeras are output to a pickled dictionary and .txt file.

+### blast_plot_combined_one_two.py
+plots blastplots for round 1 and 2 blast searches, showing taxonomic origin, aligned region against query, and e-value for all non-arthropod hits.

+### combine_blastplots_to_pdf.py
+combines blastplots to make a pdf (only for 104 final representative primary chimeras).

 ## HMMER-based inference
 ### build_hmms_from_round2blast.ipynb
 This notebook builds profile HMMs from arthropod blast hits for each interval separately.
 It then calls scripts to run hmmsearch vs the custom database of arthropod proteins ("all_arthropod_concatenated_proteins.fa") and NR.
 Outputs are stored in the "hmmbuild" directory, with structure protein_accession/interval/data.
 Helper scripts are described below: